We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Screencastify is a screen capture/screencast software created for use ONLY with Chrome browsers.
 It even runs on Chromebooks.
 Choose the "Free" link to add the extension to your Chrome browser.
 Screencastify captures video and audio within tabs.
 Find the application icon on your browser toolbar and click Record to easily record presentations, tutorials, and more.
 Be sure to ALLOW Screencastify access to your microphone to enable voice recordings.
-Choose from recording tabs or your entire desktop.
-Recording the desktop is currently experimental, however, and may not work as well as the tabs option.
-Once your recording is complete, return to the Screencastify icon on your browser to name the recording, download to your computer, or upload to YouTube.
+Choose from recording tabs, your entire desktop, youe webcam, or embed your webcam only.
+Once your recording is complete, return to the Screencastify icon on your browser to name the recording, download to your computer, save to Google Drive, or upload to YouTube.